 There are literally hundreds of different social media platforms, and the goal is usually one of three things: To chat, share, or play.
 Some platforms do more than one thing.
 Here are some of the most popular examples:

 In my experience working with parents, this is a big worry for them.
 They fear that kids will be talking to strangers, making themselves vulnerable to predators.
-The reality is that while kids may use services such as Omegle to talk to strangers, they are predominantly interested in interacting with other kids they already know.
+The reality is that while kids may use services such as Whisper to talk to strangers, most kids interested in interacting with peers they already know.
 To them, social media feels like a peer space.
 They don’t want to be talking to adults—they want to extend and enhance the time they spend with the friends they already have.

 Even though they are communicating mostly with their peers, kids can sometimes lack a full understanding of the scope of their social sphere.
 They sometimes share things intended for a few of their friends and forget that their parents (or even a wider peer group) might see what they’ve shared.
 It helps to gently remind them from time to time—that you saw one of their posts, for instance.
 You might use it to open a discussion about who else might have seen a text message.
 Or what has happened to you when you’ve sent a text to someone in error.
 This is not to scare them, but to just be a little more aware of the effects of unintended communication.

 Young teens’ and tweens’ identities are in flux, so they are especially attracted to the social media photo communication applications like Snapchat.
 They get the chance to test out personae.
 The backside of this is that sharing photos can lead to surface judgments and virtual beauty contests.
-These challenges exist in the real world too, but social media can depersonalize it and encourage kids to take things out of context.
-It’s important to teach young people how to manage these “new” challenges.
+It also can be stressful and time consuming keeping up ongoing Snapchat Streaks.
+It’s important to teach young people how to manage these challenges.

 Despite all of these challenges, social media can be important to the development of your kids’ social skills.
 Learning social norms and appropriate behavior is difficult for kids—even in the real world.
 The help you offer to them is no different, despite the medium.
 Here are some of suggestions for Helping Kids Manage the New Rules of Digital Etiquette.